History of Harvard University: 20th century

 During the 20th century, Harvard's international reputation for scholarship grew as a burgeoning endowment and prominent professors expanded the university's scope.
 Explosive growth in the student population continued with the addition of new graduate schools and the expansion of the undergraduate program.
 It built the largest and finest academic library in the world and built up the labs and clinics needed to establish the reputation of its science departments and the Medical School.
 The Law School vied with Yale Law for preeminence, while the Business School combined a large-scale research program with a special appeal to entrepreneurs rather than accountants.
-The different schools maintain their separate endowments, which are very large in the case of the college/Faculty of Arts and Sciences, and the Business, Law and Medical Schools, but quite modest for the Divinity and Education schools.
+The different schools are financially independent and maintain their separate endowments, which are very large in the case of the college/Faculty of Arts and Sciences, and the Business, Law and Medical Schools, but quite modest for the Divinity and Education schools.